 If this is the first time you have reached these pages then it is best to go to the Opening Page which sets the scene, explains the difference between the small and the large profile trains, offers advice on the best type of ticket to buy and photography tips.

 Alternatively, it is possible to view everything on one page

-District Line S7 Stock subsurface train travelling to Wimbledon arrives at Notting Hill Gate station (above left).
+The photograph (above left) shows a District Line S7 Stock train travelling to Wimbledon arriving at Notting Hill Gate station.

 S Stock Variations: Although they all look the same there are two different types of S Stock trains.